Mercury Montclair: First generation (1955–1956)

 For 1956, Mercury sedans underwent an exterior revision.
 The side trim was revised to a full-length multi-tier chrome spear, with two types of two-tone paint combinations, offering the traditional approach of a roof color over a different body color, and "Flo-tone" where the roof and lower body were painted in one color and the upper body painted in another color.
 There were a total of thirty-one two-tone combinations and twenty-eight "Flo-tone" combinations.
-The Montlair offered a special paint appearance where the area immediately below the side windows were painted in the color of the roof, or if the "Flo-tone" appearance was used, the color of the roof and lower body panels. on the hood the crest badge was replaced by a "Big M" emblem.
+The Montlair offered a special paint appearance where the areas immediately below the side windows were painted in the color of the roof, or if the "Flo-tone" appearance was used, the color of the roof and lower body panels.
+On the hood the crest badge was replaced by a "Big M" emblem.

 The update brought several functional revisions, including a 12-volt electric system, which allowed the installation of such power operated accessories as air conditioning, standard dual exhaust to improve engine performance, and an automatic self-lubrication system (for the steering and front suspension).
 Mercury added its own version of the Ford Lifeguard safety system; a deep-dish steering wheel was standard, along with safety door locks, tubeless tires, and a breakaway safety glass rearview mirror.
 In addition, childproof rear door locks, seatbelts, and a padded dashboards were introduced as free-standing options.

-The 292 cubic-inch V8 was replaced by a 225 hp 312.
+The 292 cubic-inch V8 was increased to 312 cu in, producing 225 hp.
 Starting in 1956 an optional dual 4-barrel carburetor version provided 260 hp.
 The 3-speed manual or the optional 3-speed Merc-O-Matic automatic transmission continued, while an additional Touch-O-Matic overdrive was offered separately.